 General electrical enclosures include MCCs, switchgear, load centers, breakers, electrical distribution enclosures, battery chargers, inverters, and all other similar enclosures generally associated with power distribution and/or power switching.

-General electrical enclosures also control cabinets such as relay cabinets, signal conditioning cabinets, signal multiplexing cabinets, cabinets provided for local control of systems and components such as the diesel generator, remote shutdown panels, and all other similar cabinets generally associated with plant instrumentation and control functions.
+General electrical enclosures also include control cabinets such as relay cabinets, signal conditioning cabinets, signal multiplexing cabinets, cabinets provided for local control of systems and components such as the diesel generator, remote shutdown panels, and all other similar cabinets generally associated with plant instrumentation and control functions.

-Enclosure
+Electrical Enclosures (HEAF):

+For switchgear, count the number of switchgear banks.

+For load centers, count the number of supply circuit breakers.

 Electric Motors: